Handful of Pearl Harbor survivors drawn to Hawaii ‘out of respect’

-PEARL HARBOR, Hawaii — A handful of centenarian survivors of the attack on Pearl Harbor gathered at the scene of the Japanese bombing on Wednesday to commemorate those who perished 81 years ago.
+PEARL HARBOR, Hawaii — A handful of centenarian survivors of the attack on Pearl Harbor joined about 2,500 members of the public at the scene of the Japanese bombing on Wednesday to commemorate those who perished 81 years ago.

-That’s fewer than in recent years, when a dozen or more traveled to Hawaii from across the country to pay their respects at the annual remembrance ceremony.
+The audience sat quietly during a moment of silence at 7:55 a.m., the same time the attack began on Dec.
+7, 1941.

+Sailors aboard the USS Daniel Inouye stood along the rails of the guided missile destroyer while it passed both by the grassy shoreline where the ceremony was held and the USS Arizona Memorial to honor the survivors and those killed in the attack.
+Ken Stevens, a 100-year-old survivor from the USS Whitney, returned the salute.

 Ira Schab, 102, was on the USS Dobbin as a tuba player in the ship’s band.
 He recalls seeing Japanese planes flying overhead and wondering what to do.